 So, when is the right time?
 The best advice we can give you is to take the exam when you feel most prepared; there isn’t a one-size-fits-all solution that works for every examinee.
 But when making that decision, ask yourself three questions:

 - Will I need to take my exam more than once?
 We don’t like to think about this either, but many examinees take the MCAT more than once.
-If you think you may re-take the exam, and you want to leave yourself that option, you may think about taking the exam earlier in a testing year.
+If you think you may re-take the exam, and you want to leave yourself that option, think about taking the exam earlier in a testing year.
 This will give you the opportunity to receive your scores, make a decision about whether to re-test or not, and find another seat on a preferred date and location later in the year.

 - Have I mastered the content tested on the exam?
 The MCAT exam tests content found in introductory-level courses at most undergraduate institutions, including biology, general and organic chemistry, and physics, as well as first-semester biochemistry, psychology, and sociology.
 While there aren’t specific courses you have to take to be able to register and take the exam, it’s important to feel comfortable with the content and skills tested.
 If you feel that additional coursework or studying is needed to help you prepare, think about testing at a later point in the year to have additional time.
 Consult your pre-health advisor or a faculty member to assist with course selection, as courses vary by institution.